turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation.md

 20 points total, each checkbox is worth 0.2 towards your score.

-Rails Front End
+Rails Front End (1 point)
 - [ ] API calls to backend, and OAuth, are tested using mocks/stubs
 - [ ] 50% or more test coverage of happy path expectations
 - [ ] 75% or more test coverage of happy path expectations
-- [ ] 90% or more test coverage, includes happy path and sad path expections
+- [ ] 90% or more test coverage, includes happy path and sad path expectations
 - [ ] 95% or more test coverage, every application feature and back-end endpoint has at least one sad path test

-Rails Back End
+Rails Back End (1 point)
-- [ ] API calls to microservices are tested using mocks/stubs
+- [ ] API calls to micro-services are tested using mocks/stubs
 - [ ] 50% or more test coverage of happy path expectations
 - [ ] 75% or more test coverage of happy path expectations
-- [ ] 90% or more test coverage, includes happy path and sad path expections for exposed endpoints
+- [ ] 90% or more test coverage, includes happy path and sad path expectations for exposed endpoints
 - [ ] 95% or more test coverage, every exposed endpoint and service consumption has at least one sad path test

-Microservice 1
+Microservice 1 (1 point)
 - [ ] calls to external API services are tested using mocks/stubs
 - [ ] 50% or more test coverage of happy path expectations
 - [ ] 75% or more test coverage of happy path expectations
-- [ ] 90% or more test coverage, includes happy path and sad path expections for exposed endpoints
+- [ ] 90% or more test coverage, includes happy path and sad path expectations for exposed endpoints
 - [ ] 95% or more test coverage, every exposed endpoint and API consumption endpoint has at least one sad path test

-Microservice 2
+Microservice 2 (1 point)
 - [ ] calls to external API services are tested using mocks/stubs
 - [ ] 50% or more test coverage of happy path expectations
 - [ ] 75% or more test coverage of happy path expectations